ChromiaProject/postchain-chromia/doc/source/introduction.rst

    # BlockchainInfrastructure
    #   * Decodes blockchain configurations from the BlockchainConfigurationProvider
    #   * Creates a BlockchainEngine that knows how to build blocks
-   #   * Creates a BlockchainProcess that knows how to use a BlockchainEngine and syncronize with other nodes.
+   #   * Creates a BlockchainProcess that knows how to use a BlockchainEngine and synchronize with other nodes.
    # BlockchainProcessManager knows how to start and stop blockchains, and can decide when it's time to restart a
    # blockchain, typically due to configuration changes.
    infrastructure=net.postchain.managed.Chromia0InfrastructureFactory